Babuthetitan/Technical-audio-demo-/README.md

-# Ambience-techniques-CryEngine
+# Learning-techniques-CryEngine
-A demo of ambience audio system and techniques using CryEngine's native audio system
+Using this cry engine breeze demo to learn the game engine and its native audio system